Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent.md

 * If your AWS agents are running in an EC2 instance or ECS-fargate, restart the instance to get the latest agent release.

-{{< alert title="Note" color="primary">}}If you do not want the instance restart to pull the latest agent, connect to your instance and edit the file `start-agents.sh`.
+{{< alert title="Note" color="primary">}}It is possible that an old installation contains the latest tags attached to the Docker pull command.
+If you do not want the instance restart to pull the latest agent, connect to your instance and edit the file `start-agents.sh`.
 Comment the line that removes the container and pulls the new image:

 ```shell
 #echo "Pulling docker images"